BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 # Users

-Your users are the reason you have a job.
-By serving their needs, you get paid.
-As a developer, you can help your designers create “little moments of wonder” as they interact with your product.
-These touches, such as pictures moving when you swipe through an iPhone’s photo library, will cement your users to you.
-To do this, you must understand who they are and how they interact with your application.
-This understanding will also have a direct impact on many elements of your technical solution, particularly your user accounts, database type and structure, and APIs or services required to meet your users’ needs.

 ---
 ### Account Type: Owner / Superuser
 **Description:** Superuser account(s) are used by the business owner(s) in order to perform HR